 (Students must acquire the required number of credits for the Type-1 High School Teaching License (Industry), in addition to the required number of credits for this program.)

-- 7. Class subjects and course content - For class subjects, see the course list table on the attached sheet. - For course content, see the syllabus for each fiscal year. - All courses are taught in Japanese.
-Course materials may be written in both Japanese and English or only English.
+- 7. Class subjects and course content - \ For class subjects, see the course list table on the attached sheet. - \ For course content, see the syllabus for each fiscal year.

 8. Academic Achievements